GTIS-dotcom/UniCare/README.md

     iii.
 Data Structure and Algorithms and Object Oriented Programming(OOP).
   - My Goal: To be Computer Engineer who is able to deliver and improve the Tech of Zambia within the next decade.
+# C. Projects I have worked on
+personal Project
+  1. Cargo Tracking Receipt
+# D. Achievements and Updates
+   My Developer Journey Log
+   .I will update this part of README everytime I achieve something new in Tech